 And what about cardio?
 Well, those gains don’t fare as well when discipline goes by the wayside.
 Another study found that after just 12 days of inactivity, VO2 max (the maximum amount of oxygen the body can use) dropped by 7 percent, and endurance-associated enzymes in the blood decreased by 50 percent.

 The moral of the story?
 Even though periodic rest is good for the body (and the soul), you may not want go more than a week without doing some sort of cardio, and you’ll want to get back to your strength training within a two-week timeframe.

 Myth #6: Weightlifting turns fat into muscle.

 “Transform your fat into muscle!” promises another fad fitness infomercial.
 As real (and exciting) as the actors make it sound, the reality is that you can’t turn fat into muscle.

 Fat-to-muscle magic is impossible, because fat and muscle are two different types of tissues.

 Fatty tissue is found between muscles and around internal organs like the heart and liver, whereas muscle tissue is found throughout the body.

 Strength training builds the muscle that surrounds fat, but it doesn’t replace it.
 Muscle does, however, in an indirect way, use burned fat as energy to grow.
-This is where the myth may have come from in the first place.

 Diet and exercise create opportunities for fat to be broken down into fatty acids and glycerol, which are absorbed into your bloodstream then used by your muscles for energy.